qBraid/lab-notebook-intelligence/README.md

 # Notebook Intelligence

 Notebook Intelligence (NBI) is an AI coding assistant and extensible AI framework for JupyterLab.
-It can use GitHub Copilot or AI models any other LLM Provider, including local models from [Ollama](https://ollama.com/).
-NBI greatly boosts the productivity of JupyterLab users with AI assistance powered by GitHub Copilot.
+It can use GitHub Copilot or AI models from any other LLM Provider, including local models from [Ollama](https://ollama.com/).
+NBI greatly boosts the productivity of JupyterLab users with AI assistance.

 See blog posts for features and usage.